Graduate Assistantships are available to full-time graduate students. For further information, visit the website of individual colleges.

-When filling out the Student Employee Waiver Form keep the following in mind:
+When completing the Student Employee Waiver Form, keep the following in mind:

 Submission of this form is required when requesting a waiver to the University of Alaska Student Employment policies to waive current grade point average requirements of 2.0 or to request an overload of greater than 20 hours in student working hours.
 This form must be completed and signed by the student and the current supervisor and submitted to Student and Enrollment Services before any exceptions will be considered.
 Foreign nationals on temporary student visas are not permitted to work more than 20 hours while classes are in session and are not eligible for an overload waiver.

 Contract Letter Templates: (please note: the org & fund information for both the tuition award and health insurance information must be included on the contract letter in the box on page 2.
 Grants & Contracts must approve the contract for Research Assistants on grants.
 All contract letters MUST be signed by the student before the contract will be processed.)
 Please send all contract letters to Elisa Mattison, Graduate School Director (DLP Suite 101) for processing to Grants & Contracts, Human Resources, and Accounts Payable.
 Failure to do so, will hold up the student's tuition payment and stipend.

 Student Health Insurance

 Please note that students must be in the state for two years to qualify for the in-state tuition rate, or they can apply for resident status after residing in the state for one year under the university's "bona fide resident" provision.